haviv/generate_parameters_docs/docs/AuthorizationCertificationDeltaEnforceForPositionChange.md

-# `AuthorizationCertificationDeltaEnforceForPositionChange` Parameter Documentation

-## Category:
-Security Configuration

-## Default Value:
-True

-## Impact Level:
+**Authorization Certification Delta Enforce For Position Change**

+**Technical Name:** AuthorizationCertificationDeltaEnforceForPositionChange

+**Category:** Compliance

+**Default Value:** (The default value was not provided in the code references)

-High
+**Impact Level:** High

-## Description:
-This parameter determines whether the authorization certification process should enforce a re-certification (hence not perform a delta certification) for users whose position within the company has changed since the last certification cycle.
-A delta certification only reviews permissions that have changed since the last full certification.

-## Business Impact:
-Enabling this setting ensures that employees who have transitioned to new roles or responsibilities undergo a full certification of their access rights, reducing the risk of retaining access that is no longer appropriate for their new position.
-This is crucial for maintaining the principle of least privilege and complying with internal and external audit requirements.
+**Description:**

+Enforces the re-certification of user authorization when a significant position change occurs within the organization.
+This parameter ensures that users' access rights remain aligned with their current job functions and responsibilities.

+**Business Impact:**

+Mitigates the risk of unauthorized access by ensuring users possess only the access rights necessary for their current positions.
+Helps in maintaining a tight security posture and supports compliance with various regulatory standards that mandate periodic review of access rights.

-## Technical Impact when configured:
+**Technical Impact when configured:**
-When enabled, the system checks if an employee's position has changed since the last authorization certification period.
-If a position change is detected, the system will bypass delta certification (which only considers changes since the last review) and will enforce a full certification review for the affected user, ensuring their access rights are fully vetted against their new role requirements.

-## Examples Scenario:
-- **Without Position Change**: If a user's position has not changed since the last authorization review and this parameter is set to True, the system may perform a delta review for that user, focusing only on what has changed.
+Triggers a process for authorization review and certification for users undergoing significant job function changes.
+This review process helps in identifying and revoking any unnecessary privileges, thus minimizing potential security risks.

+**Examples Scenario:**

+- **Promotion:** When a user is promoted from a junior role to a senior role, this parameter ensures that their access rights are reviewed and updated to match the new responsibilities.
-- **With Position Change**: Conversely, if a user has changed positions since the last authorization review and this parameter is True, the system will require a full review of the user's access permissions, ignoring the delta and ensuring comprehensive oversight of their access rights in light of their new position.
+- **Department Change:** If a user switches departments, this parameter prompts a review of their access rights to ensure they only have access to resources relevant to their new department.

-## Related Settings:
-- `DeltaSinceAuthorizationReviewId`
-- Settings related to authorization review cycles and criteria for delta versus full reviews.

-## Best Practices:
-- **Configure when**: Position changes within the organization are common, and the risk of inappropriate access due to role changes is a concern.
-- **Avoid when**: The organization has a very stable employee role environment, or the system cannot accurately track and process the change in positions due to limitations in the HR system integration.

-## Context:
-The `AuthorizationCertificationDeltaEnforceForPositionChange` parameter is a crucial security control within access governance frameworks, particularly for organizations with dynamic role environments or those subject to stringent compliance mandates relating to user access rights management.
+**Related Settings:**

+- ExternalDatabaseOrgStructureSelectQuery: This setting is used to fetch the organizational structure from an external database, which could be related in determining position changes.

+**Best Practices:** configure when

+- Implementing this parameter is crucial in environments where users' roles and responsibilities change frequently.
+- Use in conjunction with real-time monitoring of organizational changes to promptly trigger the necessary authorization reviews.

+avoid when

+- The organization has a very stable structure with infrequent position changes, as it may introduce unnecessary administrative overhead.